kwea123/ngp_pl/README.md

 ### Advertisement: stay tuned with [my channel](https://www.youtube.com/channel/UC7UlsMUu_gIgpqNGB4SqSwQ), I will upload cuda tutorials recently, and do a stream about this implementation!

-### Update 2022 July 24th: Training on custom data is possible now! (warning: some scenes still fail, I am researching the reason)
+### Update 2022 July 24th: Training on custom data is possible now!

 ### Update 2022 July 14th: Multi-GPU training is available now!
 With multiple GPUs, now you can achieve high quality under a minute!